18F/18f.gsa.gov/README.md

 # 18F’s flagship website

-This repo houses the 18F website.
-We use the [U.S. Web Design System](https://designsystem.digital.gov/) as a front end framework.
+This repository houses the 18F website.
+We use the [U.S. Web Design System](https://designsystem.digital.gov/) for the front end interface.
 The site is built and served through [the Federalist platform](https://federalist.18f.gov/).

 ### Style and style guide